Weltraumschaf/JUberblog/src/site/markdown/installation.md

 Your blog setup will consist of three components:

 1. the JUberblog command line tool (you built/downloaded that according the previous section)
 2. the "data storage" of your blog
 3. a webserver which serves your blog

 The basic  idea is that  you have a  data storage where  you put the  content as [Markdown  files][markdown].
 Then  you use  the JUberblog  command line  tool to generate static HTML from these files.
-And finaly your  web server  serves these static files.
+And finally your web server serves these static files.

 ### Create the Scaffold

-JUberblog requires  a particular  direcotry layout  as storage  place of  your blog content.
-You may configre this in various  ways.
+JUberblog requires a  particular directory layout as storage place  of your blog content.
+You  may configure this  in various ways.
 But  for the first  steps you should  use  the defaults.
 To  create  this  structure JUberblog  provides  the `install` sub command.

 Create the initial scaffold directory for your blog data: